 Managing Critical Alerts after DCC User to Non-DCC User churn

-In the absence of a non-gateway solution, on customer churn from a DCC User to a non-DCC User, the Supplier (DCC User) whose security credentials remain on a meter will continue to receive any Critical Alerts sent by that meter.
+As there is no way for non DCC-Users to receive alerts directly when a customer’s supply changes from a DCC User to a non-DCC User, the (losing) Supplier (DCC User) whose security credentials remain on a meter will continue to receive any Critical Alerts sent by that meter.

-- a process map outlining how critical alerts should be forwarded on from a DCC User to Non-DCC User Supplier;
+- How critical alerts should be forwarded on from a DCC User to Non-DCC User Supplier

-- a process map outlining the process SECAS and Suppliers undertake to update the Supplier Contact List; and
+- The process that SECAS and Suppliers undertake to update the Party Operations contact list.